MercadoLibre (MELI) Stock Falls Amid Market Uptick: What Investors Need to Know

-The the stock of operator of an online marketplace and payments system in Latin America has fallen by 4.35% in the past month, lagging the Retail-Wholesale sector's gain of 1.86% and the S&P 500's gain of 2.84%.
+Heading into today, shares of the operator of an online marketplace and payments system in Latin America had lost 0.97% over the past month, lagging the Retail-Wholesale sector's gain of 0.04% and the S&P 500's gain of 1.5% in that time.

-The investment community will be paying close attention to the earnings performance of MercadoLibre in its upcoming release.
-The company is expected to report EPS of $7.44, up 87.41% from the prior-year quarter.
-At the same time, our most recent consensus estimate is projecting a revenue of $3.98 billion, reflecting a 31.17% rise from the equivalent quarter last year.
+The investment community will be closely monitoring the performance of MercadoLibre in its forthcoming earnings report.
+On that day, MercadoLibre is projected to report earnings of $7.44 per share, which would represent year-over-year growth of 87.41%.
+Meanwhile, the latest consensus estimate predicts the revenue to be $3.98 billion, indicating a 31.17% increase compared to the same quarter of the previous year.

-It's also important for investors to be aware of any recent modifications to analyst estimates for MercadoLibre.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors should also pay attention to any latest changes in analyst estimates for MercadoLibre.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has witnessed a 2.35% increase.
-Right now, MercadoLibre possesses a Zacks Rank of #3 (Hold).
+The Zacks Rank system, stretching from #1 (Strong Buy) to #5 (Strong Sell), has a noteworthy track record of outperforming, validated by third-party audits, with stocks rated #1 producing an average annual return of +25% since the year 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+MercadoLibre is currently sporting a Zacks Rank of #3 (Hold).

-In terms of valuation, MercadoLibre is currently trading at a Forward P/E ratio of 42.63.
-This valuation marks a premium compared to its industry's average Forward P/E of 19.99.
+With respect to valuation, MercadoLibre is currently being traded at a Forward P/E ratio of 41.94.
+For comparison, its industry has an average Forward P/E of 19.69, which means MercadoLibre is trading at a premium to the group.

-It's also important to note that MELI currently trades at a PEG ratio of 1.01.
+We can additionally observe that MELI currently boasts a PEG ratio of 0.99.
 Comparable to the widely accepted P/E ratio, the PEG ratio also accounts for the company's projected earnings growth.
-By the end of yesterday's trading, the Internet - Commerce industry had an average PEG ratio of 0.66.
+The average PEG ratio for the Internet - Commerce industry stood at 0.66 at the close of the market yesterday.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report